 Roman Bronze Asclepius

-An ancient Roman bronze statuette of Asclepius, the god of medicine, bare-chested wrapped in a himation and leaning on a staff entwined by a serpent; standing on a cylindrical plinth.
+An ancient Roman bronze statuette of Asclepius, the god of medicine, bearded and bare-chested wrapped in a himation, in his right hand he holds a poppy bulb, his left arm behind his back.

 Ca. 1st - 2nd century AD.

 Asclepius was the ancient Greek god of medicine.
 As a son of Apollo he shared his father's healing aspects.
 The snake entwined staff of Asclepius, remains a symbol of medicine today.
 Ancient Greek doctors were known as the Therapeutae of Asclepius.

 Formerly in a New Jersey private collection.